Donate Today.

 $250 - Sponsor a workshop teaching folks how to grow their own food!

-We partner with Portland and Gresham community gardens to provide free experiential learning, regenerative workshops and resources to gardeners.
-We focus on garden sites that are most accessible to the communities we work with, and work to identify and dismantle additional barriers like transportation and language.
+We partner with community organizations to provide free experiential learning, regenerative workshops and resources to gardeners.
+We focus on sites that are most accessible to the communities we work with, and work to identify and dismantle additional barriers like transportation and language.

 $500 - Support an immigrant / refugee group farm visit!